RadiantDerg/StarConfigurator/README.md

 If the application doesn't have file permissions, run it as Administrator.

-###Example:
+### Example:
 	`<add key="StarboundDirectory" value="C:\Program Files (x86)\Steam\steamapps\common\Starbound\win64"/>`
 	`<add key="WorkshopFolder" value="C:\Program Files (x86)\Steam\steamapps\workshop\content\211820"/>`

 Notes:

-	If there's a backslash at the end of your directory (\), delete it.
+	If there's a backslash at the end of your directory, delete it.
 Otherwise, the config file will not work, and Starbound will throw a fit.

 	211820 is Starbound's app ID.
 Always use this workshop folder.